odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 ~~~~~~~~~~~~~~

 Before creating an invoice, it is important to take into account that external trade invoices
 require to convert the amounts of your product into USD.
-Therefore, we need to have
-:doc:`multicurrency enabled </applications/finance/accounting/get_started/multi_currency>` and
+Therefore, :doc:`multicurrency
+<../accounting/get_started/multi_currency>` **must** be enabled and *USD* **must** be activated in
-activate USD in the :guilabel:`Currencies` section.
-The correct :guilabel:`Service` to run is
+the :guilabel:`Currencies` section.
+The correct :guilabel:`Service` to run is :guilabel:`Mexican
-:guilabel:`Mexican Bank`.
+Bank`.

-With the correct exchange rate set up in :menuselection:`Accounting --> Settings --> Currency`, the
+Then, with the correct exchange rate set up in :menuselection:`Accounting --> Settings -->
-only fields left are :guilabel:`Incoterm` and :guilabel:`Certificate Source` in the :guilabel:`Other
+Currency`, the only fields left are :guilabel:`Incoterm` and the optional :guilabel:`Certificate
-Info` tab.
-The latter is optional.
+Source` in the :guilabel:`Other Info` tab.

 .. image:: mexico/mx-external-trade-other-info.png
+   :align: center
-   :alt: External Trade Other Info.
+   :alt: External trade Other Info tab of a product.

-Sign the invoice with the same process as a regular one: Press the :guilabel:`Process Now` button.
+Finally, sign the invoice with the same process as a regular invoice, and click the
+:guilabel:`Process Now` button.

 Delivery guide
 --------------